openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 ### Initial setup

 1. Setup and run flicd as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
-   Please consider that you need a seperate Bluetooth adapter.
+   Please consider that you need a separate Bluetooth adapter.
 Shared usage with other Bluetooth services (e.g. Bluez) is not possible.
 1. Connect your buttons to flicd using the simpleclient as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
-Flicd has to run in background the whole time, simpleclient can be killed after you successfully tested the button connection.
+Flicd has to run in background the whole time, simpleclient can be killed after you successfully test the button connects.
-1. Add a flicd-bridge via UI or Textual Configuration.
-Please consider that flicd does only accept connections from localhost by default, to enable remote connections from openHAB you have to use the `--server-addr` parameter as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
+1. Add a flicd-bridge via the UI or textual configuration.
+Please consider that flicd only accepts connections from localhost by default, to enable remote connections from openHAB you have to use the `--server-addr` parameter as described in [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci).
 1. When the bridge is online, buttons newly added via simpleclient will automatically get discovered via background discovery.
-To discover buttons that were set up before the Binding setup, please run an active scan.
+To discover buttons that were set up before the binding was setup, please run an active scan.

 ### Configuration Example using Profiles